ysmood/nokit/readme.md

     - **<u>return</u>**: { _Object_ }

-        The returned flow object has these members:
+        The returned warp object has these members:
         ```coffee
         {
-        	pipe: (handler) -> flow
+        	pipe: (handler) -> warp
         	to: (path) -> Promise
         }
         ```